go-tutorials/overview/README.md

 ```

 #### Interface
-An interface type is defined as a set of method signatures.
+An interface type is defined as a set of method signatures
 ##### Exercise 1: Create a method, with struct receiver
 - Run here https://go.dev/tour/methods/9